bluehackrafestefano/StockApp_Django-React-Docker_Project/Docker4Developers_ClassNote.md

 - Make sure your Djanog endpoints comply with React.

+- Be sure you switch to production environment and added localhost to ALLOWED_HOSTS variable on Djanog settings.

 ### docker-compose file

 - Create a `docker-compose.yml` file under main directory at the same level with api/ and client/;